Chital: Reproduction

 Breeding takes place throughout the year, with peaks that vary geographically.
 Sperm is produced year-round, though testosterone levels register a fall during the development of the antlers.
 Females have regular oestrus cycles, each lasting three weeks.
-The female can conceive again two weeks to four months after the birth.
+The female can conceive again 2 to 16 weeks after the birth.
 Males sporting hard antlers are dominant over those in velvet or those without antlers, irrespective of their size.
 Courtship is based on tending bonds.
-A rutting male fasts during the mating season and follows and guards a female in oestrus.
-The pair does several bouts of chasing and mutual licking before copulation.
+A rutting male fasts during the mating season while following and guarding a female in heat.
+The pair engage in several bouts of chasing and mutual grooming before copulation.

 The newborn is hidden for a week after birth, a period much shorter than most other deer.
 The mother-fawn bond is not very strong, as the two get separated often, though they can reunite easily as the herds are cohesive.
 If the fawn dies, the mother can breed once again so as to give birth twice that year.
 The males continue their growth till seven to eight years.
 The average lifespan in captivity is nearly 22 years.
-The longevity in the wild, however, is merely five to ten years.
+The longevity in the wild, however, is merely five to ten years; due to predation and competition.

-The chital is found in large numbers in dense deciduous or semi-evergreen forests and open grasslands.
-The highest numbers of chital are found in the forests of India, where they feed upon tall grass and shrubs.
-Chital have been also spotted in Phibsoo Wildlife Sanctuary in Bhutan, which has the only remaining natural sal (Shorea robusta) forest in the country.
-They do not occur at high altitudes, where they are usually replaced by other species such as the sambar deer.
-They also prefer heavy forest cover for shade and avoid direct sunlight.

 Conservation status

 The chital is listed on the IUCN Red List as least concern "because it occurs over a very wide range within which there are many large populations".
 Currently, no range-wide threats to chitals are present, and they live in many protected areas.
 However, population densities are below ecological carrying capacity in many places due to hunting and competition with domestic livestock.
 Hunting for the deer's meat has caused substantial declines and local extinctions.
 The axis deer is protected under Schedule III of the Indian Wildlife Protection Act (1972) and under the Wildlife (Preservation) (Amendment) Act, 1974 of Bangladesh.
 Two primary reasons for its good conservation status are its legal protection as a species and a network of functioning protected areas.

 The chital has been introduced to the Andaman Islands, Argentina, Australia, Brazil, Chile, Mexico, Paraguay, Uruguay, Alabama, Point Reyes National Seashore in California, Florida, Hawaii, Mississippi, and Texas in the United States.
 In 1911, it was brought to the acclimatisation station for European zoos at Brijuni Islands in Croatia; it was introduced to Rab and Dugi Otok islands in 1974 and 2012, respectively.

-With effect from 2 August 2022, the European Union added the chital to the list of invasive alien species and banned its import.
+With effect of 2 August 2022, the European Union added the chital to the List of invasive alien species of Union concern and banned its import.